 AFTERNOON: In the late morning, taking the old route through the mountains, you'll head over the border for a late Spanish lunch in Dali's hometown, Figueres.

 You'll spend the afternoon in Dalí's childhood Spanish city.
-The old town is easy to explore on foot and dotted with specialty boutiques and cafes.
+The old town and its pedestrian streets are easy to explore on foot and dotted with specialty boutiques and cafes.

 - OPTION: Visit the quirky and awe-inspiring Dalí Museum, designed by the artist himself in the theater where he had his first public exhibition.

 - OPTION: Take a 15-minute walk up to the local castle where you can make the 2-mile walkaround its ramparts for views over the famous Empordà plain and the sea on a clear day.

 After your activity, you'll have enough free time to stroll around the charming historical city center, peek in some boutiques or have a drink at a café beforemeeting back up with the group to return to Collioure.